gonzalo91/docker-final-project/Readme.md

 ## Run it
-To run this project you have to have installed docker and docker-compose Then execute
+To run this project you need to have installed docker and docker-compose Then execute
 ```sh
 docker-compose -f docker-compose.yaml -f docker-compose.dev.yaml up